-I am unable to meet these standards I will not be Name of applicant Signature Date Alternative statement for studen ts requesting accommodations that I can meet each of these star calling 457-5878, to determine wi dards with certain accommodations.
-I will conta d above and I believe to the best of my knowledge act the Warrior Success Center, in Maxwell 314 or by and that if I am unable to meet these standards Name of applicant Signature Date
+erstand the technical standards for selection listed rds without accommodation.
+I understand that if I d above, and I believe to the best of my knowledge am unable to meet these standards I will not be Name of applicant Signature Date Alternative statement for stude nts requesting accommodations that I can meet each of these sta calling 507-457-5878, to determi erstand the technical standards of selection listed ndards with certain accommodations.
+I will contac ne what accommodations may be available.
+I und modations, I will not be admitted into the program ct the Warrior Success Center, in Maxwell 314 or by lerstand that if I am unable to meet these Name of applicant Signature Date